- Things to Do

 He landed on creating from his family's home a place where all kinds of people would flourish amidst nature.
 "We want to get people out in the woods.
 There's just something good for the soul to be out in the woods."
 He aimed for something that would provide the adrenaline rush of a theme park, he said, "but then you get the benefit of being outdoors."

-Nearly all of the construction contractors and their crews were Midland-based, Whiting said, praising their craftsmanship and commitment.
+Nearly all of the construction contractors and their crews were Midland-based, Whiting said, praising their craftsmanship.
 "They blew it out of the park."
 Architect Metcalfe added a compliment of his own: "Romance with craft is not that easy to find.
 It's here."

-Admission covers both Whiting Forest of Dow Gardens (including its Canopy Walk) and Dow Gardens itself.
+Admission covers all of Dow Gardens, including its Whiting Forest and Canopy Walk.
 An annual pass is $20; daily options include: adults, $10; kids ages 6-17, $2; ages 5 and under, free; and college students with ID, $2.
-One-hour guided tours of Whiting Forest are offered for just an additional $2, reservations required.